momentohq/laravel-example/README.md

 }
 ```

+Run `composer update` to install the necessary prerequisites.
+If your app is not able to automatically discover packages, run `php artisan package:discover` alternatively.

 You need to the following env variables:

 - `WEATHER_API_KEY` this is for weather API.
 Check out [OpenWeather](https://openweathermap.org/) to get an API key.